Opinion: When will Russia finally learn its lesson? | DW | 14.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Figure skater Kamila Valieva is the victim in her own doping case, writes Andreas Sten-Ziemons.
-If the doping allegations against her are confirmed, there must be consequences for Russia that have an actual impact.
+If the doping allegations against her are confirmed, there finally must be real consequences for Russia.

 When a drug that is usually given to elderly patients with heart problems is detected in the body of a 15-year-old athlete, something must be amiss.